-Philip Breedon is Professor of Smart Technologies at Nottingham Trent University and leads the Design for Health and Wellbeing research group (devices and systems).
+Philip Breedon is Professor of Smart Technologies at Nottingham Trent University and leads the Medical Design research group.
 He is a Chartered Engineer and Chartered IT professional, holding a number of journal editorial positions.
 He chaired the first International Design for Health and Wellbeing conference in 2014.
 In addition, he chairs the medical technologies and systems special interest group supported by Medilink East Midlands.

 He has given guest lectures on smart materials in a number of European Countries as well as in Canada and New Zealand.
 His research interests and latest projects centre on new and emerging technologies and materials.
 This includes wearable technologies, 3D printing of pathological models, additive and subtractive manufacturing for medical applications, biomimetics, surgical robotics, augmented /virtual/immersive technologies and environments, and investigative research related to the utilisation of ‘smart materials’ for medical applications.

-He currently teaches on the BSc product design programme and the postgraduate smart and medical design programmes.
 He supervisors a number of ‘live’ medical technology based student major projects, working with a number of healthcare professionals from across the UK.
 Philip believes that multidisciplinary research activity is a significant and major contributor in developing innovative research proposals.
-As PI he and a multidisciplinary research team have just completed a funded research project relating to the development of a 3D camera based stroke rehabilitation tool for facial weakness.
+As PI and Co-I he and a multidisciplinary research team currently have two NIHR i4i funded projects linked to wearable technologies for rehabilitation and patient maintained sedation.

 Through promoting his work and research activities he now works with a number of surgeons and clinicians across Europe.
-In 2014 he was invited to chair the trans-European Biomaterials for Healthcare special interest group.
+In 2017 he gave a lecture on spinal robotics and a keynote lecture on the future of additive manufacturing technologies at the NSpine conference at the Royal College of Surgeons in London.
 Recently he was invited, and consequently visited six NASA centres across the USA to discuss potential collaborative research opportunities and to examine the latest materials and technology research and its applications.
 Current activity is linked to developing a proposal for the printing of bone scaffold on the International Space Station.